Glossary of cancer terms

 Endocrine tumours: These tumours include pancreatic cancer, parathyroid gland tumours, pituitary gland tumours and thyroid cancer.

-FAP: Familial adenomatous polyposis (FAP) is a genetic condition where hundreds or thousands of polyps develop in the large bowel (colon).
+FAP - Familial adenomatous polyposis: A genetic condition where hundreds or thousands of polyps develop in the large bowel (colon).
 If left untreated, they can develop into cancer.
 FAP is passed on between families (inherited) and it is very rare.

 Fertility: The ability to have children.